jksrecko/libaria/javaExamples/README.txt

 Java programs.
 If you only need the JRE, it can also be obtained from <http://java.sun.com>.

+On Ubuntu, Ubuntu's "default-jdk" package was installed and used to build the wrapper (which uses openjdk 6 on Ubuntu 12.04).

-In Windows you must then put Aria's 'bin' directory into your PATH environment variable so that Java can find the dll needed to run the wrapper.
+In Windows you must then put Aria's 'bin' directory into your PATH environment variable so that Java can find the dlls needed to run the wrapper.
 (Environment variables are set in the System control panel.
 If you used the default installation location, add "C:\Program Files\MobileRobots\Aria\bin" to PATH.)
+(The java wrapper tries to load AriaJava.dll, which also requires AriaVC10.dll.)

 For an example you can start the simulator, then enter the javaExamples directory and compile the simple Java example by using this command: